-The combination of the "best in class hockey instruction and development experience on the market" and an exciting traditional summer camp program (including one of Canada's largest certified water ski program), provides each of our campers with an outstanding hockey and summer camp experience.
+The philosophy of Hockey Opportunity Camp is to provide each camper with the "Ultimate Hockey And Summer Camp Experience".
+The combination of the "best in class hockey instruction and development experience on the market" and an exciting traditional summer camp program (including one of Canada's largest certified water ski programs), provides each of our campers with an outstanding hockey and summer camp experience.

 Our tradition of excellence is built upon the strength of our staff team.
-Hockey Opportunity Camp is committed to the process of developing great staff through participation in our staff development program.
+Hockey Opportunity Camp is committed to the process of developing great staff through participation in our staff development programs.
 Each staff development candidate brings with them commitment, enthusiasm and compassion for children.
 All of HOC's Staff Development training is designed around four core principles: Community, Leadership, Accountability and Performance.
 Each staff development candidate is trained and evaluated on their delivery of these four core principles on a daily basis.

-Staff Development Program Overview
+Staff Development at HOC